 Most of Tsukioka’s hotels welcome non-staying guests to enter the springs during daytime for between 700 to 1,000 yen (seven to ten US dollars).
 In the evenings, only overnight guests can enjoy the baths.

 Tsukioka is a convenient base for snowshoe explorations of the surrounding rice fields, bamboo forests, foothills, and steep mountains.
-Click here for travel details on the English webpage of the Tsukioka Tourism Association.
+For additional information, visit the English webpage of the Tsukioka Tourism Association.